 - 4. Buttons, pins, badges, ribbons, or other items indicating support of a particular campaign, organization or cause are not worn; an exception must be first approved by the BHCLR Administration. - 5.
 Shoes are worn at all times. - 6.
 Undergarments, including bras for females, are worn at all times.
 Colored or decorative undergarments are not worn with light colored clothing. - 7.
 Hair is neat, clean, of style and color appropriate for professional student appearance. - 8.
 Students are not allowed to wear shorts, mini-skirts, bare midriff styles, T-shirts with unacceptable designs and/or slogans; spaghetti straps, caps, hats, sunglasses in the classroom, jeans, or pants with holes in the fabric. - 9.
 A student may be temporarily suspended from campus, a learning experience or college activity, by faculty and/or administration, if not in compliance with the campus dress code.
 Repeated noncompliance shall result in further disciplinary action.
 If such suspension results in a student need for course work make-up, all make-up fees will be applicable and due in full.
 Repeated noncompliance will result in further disciplinary action by the college. - 10.
-Tattoos must be covered in clinical areas. - 11.
-In the clinical setting, visible skin ornaments and jewelry are not permitted with the exception of one earring in each ear. - 12.
+Tattoos must not be visible above the collar in the clinical area. - 11.
+In the clinical setting, jewelry should be small enough and of an appearance not to interfere with equipment or job duties.
+Pierced jewelry is only to be worn in the ears.
+Pierced jewelry on any other visible part of the body is not allowed.
+Gauges of any size are not allowed. - 12.
 Faculty are accountable for ensuring student compliance with clinical laboratory dress codes, as identified in the programmatic student handbook. - 13.
 Graduate candidates will comply with the announced commencement dress code.
 This includes a college specific gown with appropriate tassel color of the profession.
 Specific guidelines regarding attire are made available prior to commencement.